 - Add Room Temp Heavy Cream: Cold cream mixed with hot potatoes will do funky things to the texture of your potatoes – its best to let the heavy cream come to room temperature, or at least warm up a little before you add it.

-- Chicken: My personal favorite is this Chicken Fried Chicken!
+- Chicken: My personal favorite is this chicken fried chicken!

 - Turkey: You can serve these mashed potatoes with your Thanksgiving turkey, or just your weeknight turkey and gravy recipe.